 You asked for a survey that takes less time to complete, we heard you.
-SMU DataArts has pared down our flagship survey, the Cultural Data Profile (CDP), which is used by arts leaders across the country to report data for grant application processes, measure organizational performance, and understand sector-wide trends and insights.
+In December 2020, SMU DataArts pared down our flagship service, the Cultural Data Profile (CDP).

 Our goal was to streamline the CDP to make data entry easier for arts and cultural organizations while preserving the data points used to generate valuable insights for all of our stakeholders.